-Performance outcomes Acceptable outcomes Complies Comments AO3.3 Any landscape strip provided along a side or rear boundary is designed in accordance with Planning Scheme Policy 6 - Landscaping and preferred plant species. • The development will be conditioned to require an appropriate amount of onsite landscaping.
-PO4 Car parking areas are improved with a variety of landscaping that: (a) provides visual interest; (b) provides a source of shade for pedestrians; (c) assists to break up and soften elements; and (d) improves legibility.
-Landscaping is provided in car parking areas which provides: (a) a minimum of 1 shade tree for every 4 parking spaces, or part thereof, where the car parking area includes 12 or more spaces; (b) a minimum of 1 shade tree for every 6 parking spaces, or part thereof, otherwise; and (c) where involving a car parking area in excess of 500m2: (i) shade structures are provided for 50% of parking spaces; and (ii) a minimum of 10% of the parking area as landscaping.
-Note-Where a shade structure is provided over part of a car parking area, shade tree planting is not required in this area of the car parking area.
-The development will be conditioned to require an appropriate amount of onsite landscaping.
-AO4.2 Landscaping in car parking areas is designed in accordance with Planning Scheme Policy 6 - Landscaping and preferred plant species. • The development will be conditioned to require an appropriate amount of onsite landscaping.
+Performance outcomes Acceptable outcomes Complies Comments PO4 Car parking areas are AO3.3 Any landscape strip provided along a side or rear boundary is designed in accordance with Planning Scheme Policy 6 - Landscaping and preferred plant species.
+AO4.1 Landscaping is provided in car ∀ /× improved with a variety of landscaping that: (a) provides visual interest; (b) provides a source of shade for pedestrians; (c) assists to break up and soften elements; and (d) improves legibility. parking areas which provides: (a) a minimum of 1 shade tree for every 4 parking spaces, or part thereof, where the car parking area includes 12 or more spaces; (b) a minimum of 1 shade tree for every 6 parking spaces, or part thereof, otherwise; and (c) where involving a car parking area in excess of 500m2: (i) shade structures are provided for 50% of parking spaces; and (ii) a minimum of 10% of the parking area as landscaping.
+Note-Where a shade structure is provided over part of a car parking area, shade tree planting is not required in this AO4.2 Landscaping in car parking areas is designed in accordance with Planning Scheme Policy 6 - Landscaping and preferred plant species. ∀ /× PO5 Landscaping areas include a range and variety of planting that: AO5.1 Plant species are selected from the Plant Schedule in Planning Scheme Policy 6 - Landscaping and preferred plant species. ∀ /×

-Performance outcomes Acceptable outcomes Complies Comments PO5 Landscaping areas include a range and variety of planting that: (a) is suitable for the intended purpose AO5.1 Plant species are selected ~ The development will be conditioned to require an appropriate amount of onsite landscaping. and local conditions; (b) contributes to the natural character of the Shire; (c) includes native species; (d) includes locally endemic species, where practical; and (e) does not include invasive plants or weeds.
-AO5.2 A minimum of 25% of (new and existing) plants is provided as larger, advanced stock with a minimum plant height of 0.7 metres and mulched to a minimum depth of 0.1 metres with organic mulch. • The development will be conditioned to require an appropriate amount of onsite landscaping.
-PO6 Landscaping does no impact on the ongoing provision of infrastructure and services to the Shire (a) 2 metres from any underground water, ~ The development will comply.
-AO6.2 Vegetation below or within 4 metres of overhead electricity lines and power poles has a maximum height of 3.5 metres at maturity. ~ The development will comply.
-AO6.3 Vegetation adjoining an electricity substation boundary, at maturity, will have: (a) a height of less than 4 metres; and (b) no foliage within 3 metres of the substation boundary, unless the substation has a solid wall along any boundary. n/a Not applicable.
+Performance outcomes Acceptable outcomes Complies Comments (a) is suitable for the intended purpose and local conditions; (b) contributes to the natural character of the Shire; (c) includes native species; (d) includes locally endemic species, where practical; and (e) does not include invasive plants or weeds.
+AO5.2 A minimum of 25% of (new and existing) plants is provided as larger, advanced stock with a minimum plant height of 0.7 metres and mulched to a minimum depth of 0.1 metres with organic mulch. √ /× PO6 Landscaping does not impact on the ongoing provision of infrastructure and services to the Shire.
+AO6.1 Tree planting is a minimum of (a) 2 metres from any underground water, sewer, gas, electricity or telecommunications infrastructure; and (b) 4 metres from any inspection chamber. √ /x AO6.2 Vegetation below or within 4 metres of overhead electricity lines and power poles has a maximum height of 3.5 metres at maturity. √ /x AO6.3 Vegetation adjoining an electricity substation boundary, at maturity, will have: (a) a height of less than 4 metres; and (b) no foliage within 3 metres of the substation boundary, unless the substation has a solid wall along any boundary. √ /x For assessable development

-Performance outcomes Acceptable outcomes Complies Comments For assessable developme ent P07 A07 ~ The development will Landscaping areas are designed to: (a) be easily maintained throughout the ongoing use of the No acceptable outcome is provided. be conditioned to require an appropriate amount of onsite landscaping. site; (b) allow sufficient area and access to sunlight and water for plant growth; (c) not cause a nuisance to occupants of the site or members of the public; and (d) maintain or enhance the safety of pedestrians through the use of Crime Prevention Through Environmental Design principles.
+Performance outcomes Acceptable outcomes Complies Comments

+PO7 Landscaping areas are AO7 No acceptable outcome is √ /×

+designed to: provided.

+(a) be easily maintained throughout the

+ongoing use of the

+site;

+(b) allow sufficient area

+and access to sunlight and water

+for plant growth;

+(c) not cause a

+nuisance to

+occupants of the site or members of the

+public; and

+(d) maintain or enhance

+the safety of

+pedestrians through

+the use of Crime Prevention Through

+Environmental

+Design principles.